Lady Diana Beauclerk: Early life

-Beauclerk was born into the Spencer family as the daughter of Charles Spencer, 3rd Duke of Marlborough (1706–1758), and the Honourable Elizabeth Trevor (d.
+Beauclerk was born into the aristocratric Spencer family as the daughter of Charles, 3rd Duke of Marlborough (1706–1758), and the Hon.
+Elizabeth Trevor (d.
 1761).
-Her siblings were George, Charles, and Elizabeth.
+Her siblings were George (later 4th Duke), Lord Charles Spencer, and Elizabeth, Countess of Pembroke.
 Her great-grandmother was the formidable Sarah Churchill, Duchess of Marlborough.
 She was raised at Langley Park, Buckinghamshire, where she was introduced to art at an early age.
-Joshua Reynolds, an artist, was a family friend.
+Sir Joshua Reynolds was a family friend.

 Marriages and children

 On 8 September 1757, she married Frederick St John, 2nd Viscount Bolingbroke (1734–1787).
 From 1762 to 1768 she was Lady of the Bedchamber to Queen Charlotte.
 She became widely known as 'Lady Di' (as did her namesake, Diana, Princess of Wales, prior to her marriage).

-Beauclerk had four children during this first marriage:
+Lady Diana had four children by her first marriage: